Links related to the Sámi presented in somewhat random fashion:

 The joint flag dates back to 1986.
 It was then that it was approved by the Nordic Sami Council at a conference in Åre.
 The flag was designed by Astrid Båhl from Skibotn in Norway, and neither the colours nor the symbols are there by chance.

 The circle is a symbol for both the sun and the moon.
 The sun circle is red and the moon circle is blue.
-The flag’s colours – red, blue, green and yellow – are the same as in the traditional Sami costume, the “kolt”.
-The colours are symbols for things that are important for survival, red for fire, green for plants and nature, yellow for the sun and blue for water.
+The flag’s colors – red, blue, green and yellow – are the same as in the traditional Sami costume, the “kolt”.
+The colors are symbols for things that are important for survival, red for fire, green for plants and nature, yellow for the sun and blue for water.

 People of eight seasons

 Dálvve Winter From Christmas time to the end of February

 Gidádálvve Spring winter Beginning of March to late April

 Gidágiesse Spring summer End of May to midsummer

 Giesse Summer From midsummer to end of August

 Tjaktjagiesse Autumn summer End of August to middle of September

 Tjaktjadálvve Autumn winter From mid October to Christmas time